Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 ### Disclaimer.

 This project does not include any materials from the official books and you will have to enter manually the weapons, skills, items, etc… to be able to play.
 We have just provided some basics skills that you can use as example.
-This system is completely Unofficial.

 ## Usage.

 Install in Foundry VTT from the Game Systems tab, using the following manifest:
 `https://github.com/Miskatonic-Investigative-Society/CoC7-FoundryVTT/releases/latest/download/system.json`

-You can also search for "Call of Cthulhu 7th edition (Unofficial)" on the package finder.
+You can also search for "Call of Cthulhu 7th edition" on the package finder.

 - Compendium "Examples" contains a 1920's Character Sheet, you just need to import it to start a new Character.
 It contains also a NPC and a Creature as examples.
 - Compendium "Skills" contains a set of basic Skills that you can use for your Characters.